When it comes to energy-efficient HVAC installation in Jacksonville, there’s good news for homeowners this tax period.

 Is There a Maximum Amount I Can Claim?

-Yes, there’s a lifetime limitation of $500 per home.
-This means if you have used this reduction in past years, you are required to decrease any credit you already claimed.
+Yes, there’s a lifetime max credit of $500 per home.
+This means if you have used this reduction in prior years, you should lower any credit you previously claimed.

-If you have claimed the top amount, you won’t be eligible for any additional incentives with this expansion.
+If you have claimed the top amount, you won’t be eligible for any additional incentives through this continuation.

-Tax reductions have a limit for certain participating solutions:
+Tax reductions have a limit for certain eligible equipment:

 - Windows and skylights—$200